Co-op Guidelines & Policies

 -

 Please be sure you arrive ON TIME and report to your classes on time.
 Arriving on time is very important.
 We are depending on you.
 Everyone contributes to REACH, even helpers.
 If you are running late, please notify the Director immediately via text.
-Continued lateness will result in a review of your membership and may result in the termination of membership.
-Arrival time is 10:15am.
-Everyone must be settled in the sanctuary before 10:30am.
-We will have a sign in clipboard at the door each morning.
-We will collect the clipboard promptly at 10:30.
+Continued lateness will result in a review of your participation and may result in removal from co-op.
+Arrival time is 10:00am.
+Coffee and chat will take place from 10:00-10:25 each morning.
+Announcements begin in the sanctuary promptly at 10:30am.
+There is a sign in clipboard at the door each morning, which is collected promptly at 10:25.
+Everyone is expected to be settled in the sanctuary at that time.

 -